mWater/mwater-forms/docs/Forms Context.md

 Used by LocationQuestion

-Function which takes location object ( latitude, longitude, accuracy, altitude?, altitudeAccuracy? ) Opens a map to the location
+Function which takes location object { latitude, longitude, accuracy, altitude?, altitudeAccuracy? } and callback with new location object
+Opens a map to the location and allows setting.

 ## stickyStorage